lmccalman/spacerace/README.md

 ### Game Map Files

-The following files are associated with each map (`.png` can be any bitmap format, `.csv.gz` are gzipped space-separated value files):
+The following files are associated with each map (`.png` or any bitmap format, `.csv.gz` are gzipped space-separated value files):
 - `mapname.png` the actual track bitmap
 - `mapname_start.csv.gz` bitmask of the location(s) of the start
 - `mapname_end.csv.gz` bitmask of the location(s) of the end